 The vast majority of businesses in the U.S. employ fewer than 100 workers, yet these employees have less access to retirement planning vehicles and other benefits than those who work for larger companies.
-That means the 35% of Americans who are employed by small businesses don't have the same opportunity to save for retirement via tax-advantaged vehicles that many others have.
+That means about 50% of Americans don't have the same opportunity to save for retirement via tax-advantaged vehicles that many others have.

-In fact, a recent survey of small business owners reveals that only 33% of all small businesses offer retirement plans even though 75% of those businesses feel a sense of responsibility towards their employees.
+In fact, a recent survey of small business owners reveals that only about half of all small businesses offer a retirement plan, although that number has been steadily increasing.
 It's likely that those businesses would be more attractive to potential employees if they offered a retirement plan.
 And many small business owners may not realize that retirement plan options have become more affordable in recent years, as more options have become available.

-Overview of small business retirement plans
+Additionally, the SECURE Act of 2019 created or expanded several tax credits that can total up to \$5,500 per year (\$16,500 for 3 years) for small business that create or enhance their retirement plans.